Telecoils

 If you’re considering buying hearing aids soon, make sure you consider telecoils before you buy.
 Some manufacturers use a “T” in the name to let you know the hearing aid has a telecoil.
 The Oticon Opn miniRITE T or Signia Pure Charge&Go T IX are examples.

-NEITHER should be optional: Consumers shouldn’t be forced to choose between Bluetooth or telecoils, nor should professionals be forced to choose (because of the lack of products provided by the hearing aid MFRs) between models that offer only one or the other.
+NEITHER should be optional: Consumers shouldn’t be forced to choose between Bluetooth/Auracast or telecoils, nor should professionals be forced to choose (because of the lack of products provided by the hearing aid MFRs) between models that offer only one or the other.
 Users require BOTH.

 Graphic: We need Bluetooth and Telecoils-Do you know why